MugeniAI05/MugeniAI05.github.io/_posts/2025-09-10-fraud-detection-using-bigquery-ml.md

 ### Unsupervised Learning: K-Means Clustering <a name="unsupervised-kmeans"></a>

-Using ML.CLUSTER in BigQuery ML, we trained a K-Means model with 5 clusters:
+Using ML.CLUSTER in BigQuery ML, I trained a K-Means model with 5 clusters:

 ```sql